A Complete Guide to Sailing, Cruising and Flying to Vanuatu

 International Flights to Vanuatu

-Direct international flights to Vanuatu come from Australia, New Zealand, Fiji, New Caledonia, Solomon Islands, and Papua New Guinea.
-Most long-haul connections can be made via Australia, New Zealand, or Fiji, while regional connections are available from New Caledonia, Solomon Islands, and Papua New Guinea.
+Direct international flights to Vanuatu come from Australia, New Zealand, Fiji and New Caledonia.
+Most long-haul connections can be made via Australia, New Zealand or Fiji, while regional connections are available from New Caledonia.

 Airlines, Routes and Duration of Flights to Vanuatu